samsuh/2026-journal/README.md

 # 2026-journal

+## 8/20/26 - Thursday
+Idea: the main benefit of onchain funds is the ability to prove control of funds. this can be used to 'back' actions or other activities onchain. if there's a way to use perhaps smart contracts to enforce 'putting money where you mouth is'/'put up or shut up'.

 ## 8/19/26 - Wednesday
 - DONE ~~olympics discussion at hangang~~. good general chat about blockchain communities. no follow up requirements.
 - ARRIVED - loctite and cutters should arrive today. finish bike build